 The award-winning campaigns that City to Sea have organised have had extraordinary results, whether that’s to stop people from flushing wet wipes down the loo, to switch from plastic to paper cotton bud sticks or to rethink periods and the products they use.

-We sat down with her to learn more about how City to Sea are navigating the COVID crisis, what her tips are for getting the most out of Plastic Free July and how she stays resilient.
+We sat down with her to learn more about how City to Sea are navigating the COVID crisis, what her tips are for getting trid of plastic, and how she stays resilient.